 ** Upcoming Exceptions

-***On Shabbat Rosh Ḥodesh, Festivals, & Holidays when Hallel is said, and for other special events, morning services begin at 9:15 AM.
+***On Shabbat Rosh Ḥodesh, Festivals, and Holidays when Hallel is said, morning services begin at 9:15 AM.
 Next 9:15 AM start dates:

-Please click below for PDFs of Rabbi Lerner's, Rabbi Fel's and guest's sermons.
+Please click below for PDFs of Rabbi Lerner's, Rabbi Kling Perkins' and guest's sermons.

 The Ultimate Act of Kindness